New information about the impact of cancer treatment on fertility

 This research shows the intergenerational impact of cancer treatment on fertility.
-Our Austin fertility experts have long known that chemotherapy and radiation can damage a patient’s reproductive potential, but this new research suggests that it can also harm the fertility of a patient’s children.
+Our Austin fertility experts have long known that chemotherapy and radiation can damage a patient’s reproductive potential.
+However, this new research suggests that it can also harm the fertility of a patient’s children.

-The results suggest that chemotherapy given to women has a greater impact on intergenerational fertility than chemotherapy given to men.
+The results suggest that chemotherapy given to women has a greater impact on intergenerational fertility.
 The fact that women are born with all the eggs they will ever have, while men make new sperm every day, could explain this difference.

-Although these findings are startling, scientists state that more research on a larger sample size is needed to gain more information.
+These findings are startling.
+However, scientists state that more research is needed to gain more information.